Mastery is a wonderful book by Robert Greene which looks at how you can become a master in your chosen discipline.

 They’re two individuals who served their apprenticeships, learnt the ropes and then became masters in their respective sports.

-You’re unlikely to become sports superstars, but you can become a master in another field.
+You’re unlikely to become a sports superstar, but you can become a master in another field.
 In that case, you’ll start at the bottom.

 You might not get paid much but you get an opportunity to learn.
 To soak up all the information you can and use it to master your field.